-When you click Search the Search result window shown in Figure 5-4 appears.
+When you click Search the Search result window shown in Figure 5-4 appears (images are from the Pattern manual as Pattern and Pattern+ are identical in this respect.
 Top left shows the unknown individual.
 The right side of the window shows the ranked list of photos from the database, 10 at a time.
 With the vertical scroll bar you can scroll along the current set of 10.
 When the window opens, the best ranked photos 1 to 10 are shown.
 The buttons Prev, Next and Start allow you to go to the previous set of 10, next set of 10, or the first best 10.
 If currently matches 1 to 10 are shown, next will show 11 through 20.